Jim Playfair: Coaching career

-Jim Playfair became the head coach of the Calgary Flames on July 12, 2006, a promotion from his role as an assistant coach and replacing Darryl Sutter who previously had been both head coach and general manager.
+Playfair became the head coach of the Calgary Flames on July 12, 2006, a promotion from his role as an assistant coach and replacing Darryl Sutter who previously had been both head coach and general manager.
 Sutter continued as general manager of the Flames.
-Playfair was also previously the head coach of the Saint John Flames of the American Hockey League, where he coached the "Baby Flames" to a Calder Cup championship in 2001.
-He previously lived in Calgary, Alberta with his wife Roxane, and their three sons Dylan, Jackson, and Austyn.
+Playfair was also previously the head coach of the Saint John Flames of the American Hockey League, where he coached them to a Calder Cup championship in 2001.

-On June 14, 2007, Playfair was replaced as head coach of the Calgary Flames by Mike Keenan, formerly of the Florida Panthers.
+On June 14, 2007, Playfair was replaced as head coach of the Calgary Flames by Mike Keenan and demoted to associate coach.
 In his first and only season as head coach of the Flames, the team went 43–29–10 which was good enough for the eighth and final playoff spot.
-The team went on to be eliminated by the Detroit Red Wings in the first round 4–2.
+The team went on to be eliminated by the Detroit Red Wings in the first round.

 On June 5, 2009, Playfair began his second stint as a head coach in the American Hockey League after being named the head coach of the Abbotsford Heat (Calgary Flames affiliate).
 In his two seasons at the helm, Playfair led the Heat to a 77–61–9–13 record (176 points).
 In 2009–10, he guided the Heat to the North Division finals, falling to the Hamilton Bulldogs in six games.
-On March 27, 2010, during one of the division final games against the Bulldogs, Playfair lost his temper and broke two hockey sticks due to penalty calls; an incident which received a half million views on YouTube in three days and for which Playfair has apologized.
+On March 27, 2010, during one of the division final games against the Bulldogs, Playfair lost his temper and broke two hockey sticks due to penalty calls.
+Following the fame, Playfair called the owner of the Heat, the president of the Flames, and the president of the AHL to explain his actions.
+The league also fined him an undisclosed amount.

 He was hired as the associate coach of the Arizona Coyotes on June 13, 2011.
 On June 27, 2017 the Coyotes and Playfair mutually parted ways.
 In June 2019, he was hired as an associate coach for the Edmonton Oilers.
 Playfair was fired by the Oilers in February 2022, along with head coach Dave Tippett.

-Playfair has joined the Prince George Cougars of the WHL as associate coach.
+While serving as an associate coach for the Prince George Cougars, Playfair was named an assistant coach for Team Canada at the 2023 Spengler Cup.